 As we moved into the start of the high season, sports provided a boost to the city.
 The Long Boat World Championship at Mabprachan Lake proved popular and brought spectators from around the country for the week’s duration.
 The sports bars benefitted from the Rugby World Cup which was more popular than even the most optimistic had perhaps imagined with bars right across the city showing games with the final also being screened on Thai TV.
 It was only dampened by the prolonged rainy season that we have experienced in 2019.

-Exciting unit for sale in one of the most popular project in Naklua in 2019
+Exciting unit for rent in one of the most popular project in Naklua in 2022

 Finally, one noticeable factor about Pattaya in 2019 has been that developers and hoteliers have maintained if not grown in confidence.
 New projects that had previously been mothballed are starting again, and large plots of land are now being cleared for new hotels and condos.
 One thing that has been a constant for the last decade or more is that the developers are rarely wrong, even if they do get their timing a little awry from time to time!

 Overall, Pattaya has a great future, but 2019 has dampened the spirits of many in the city.
 Some positivity needs to spread through Thailand and Pattaya, making western foreigners feel more welcome.
 This move alone will stop most people looking elsewhere as most people living in Pattaya love the place; it is circumstances that are forcing them out.